octo-technology/OpenTezos/docs/smartpy/introduction.md

 authors: Maxime Sallerin
 ---

-The goal of this module is to allow a developer to write smart contracts with _SmartPy_.
-In the form of a pedagogical course illustrated with an example of a smart contract, the developer will have acquired the essentials to write, test, and analyze his smart contract.
+The goal of this module is to allow developers to write smart contracts with _SmartPy_.
+In the form of a pedagogical course illustrated by an example of a smart contract, the developer will acquire the essentials to write, test, and analyze his smart contract.

 Tezos smart contracts are written in [Michelson](https://opentezos.com/michelson), which is a stack-based language.
 It is the lowest level of a Tezos smart contract: The Michelson code is what will be deployed on a Tezos network.
-However, if reading or writing Michelson code is still accessible for small smart contracts, it can become pretty tedious for more complex smart contracts:
+However, if reading or writing Michelson code is still accessible for small smart contracts, it can become pretty tedious to use, for more complex smart contracts:

 - there are no variables nor functions
 - no syntactic sugar
-  > In computer science, [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) is syntax within a programming language that is designed to make things easier to read or to express.
+  > In computer science, [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar)  is a syntax within a programming language that is designed to make things easier to read or to express.
 - the Michelson code cannot be broken down into several files
 - stack-based languages are not commonly used when it comes to web development.